José Dominguez: Tottenham Hotspur

-Late career
+Later career

 Dominguez signed for 1.
 FC Kaiserslautern in November 2000, for £250,000.
-He scored in only his second Bundesliga game, a 4–2 loss at Bayer Leverkusen, but his performances were also irregular; in his last season he scored one goal in 26 matches, but the team finished just one place above relegation.
+He scored in only his second Bundesliga game, a 4–2 loss at Bayer 04 Leverkusen, but his performances were also erratic, mainly due to coaching changes and personal problems; in his last season he scored one goal in 26 matches, but the team finished just one place above relegation due to financial irregularities.

-After a brief spell in Qatar with Al-Ahly Doha, Dominguez moved in 2005 to Brazil's CR Vasco da Gama.
-After only three starts in 11 competitive appearances, he was not offered a new contract and left, eventually retiring aged 31.
+After a brief spell in Qatar with Al Ahli SC, Dominguez moved in 2005 to Brazil's CR Vasco da Gama.
+After only three starts in 11 competitive appearances, he was not offered a new contract and left, retiring aged 31.

 International career

 While at Sporting, Dominguez won three caps for Portugal.
-In a more important role, he helped the Olympic team to a fourth-place finish at the 1996 Summer Olympics in Atlanta.
-That team also included four other Sporting graduates – Luís Andrade, Dani, Emílio Peixe and Hugo Porfírio.
+In a more important role, he helped the Olympic team to a fourth-place finish at the 1996 Summer Olympics in Atlanta; that squad also included four other Sporting graduates – Luís Andrade, Dani, Emílio Peixe and Hugo Porfírio.

 Coaching career

 Dominguez spent two years coaching U.D.
 Leiria's youth sides.
 On 14 March 2012 he became the first team's fourth coach of the campaign, replacing the fired Manuel Cajuda.
-In 2012–13 he worked with Sporting's reserves, in the Segunda Liga.
+In 2012–13, he worked with Sporting's reserves in the Segunda Liga.

 In late December 2013, Dominguez was appointed at Real Cartagena in Colombia as part of an agreement between that club and Sporting.
 On 24 March 2015, he was named at the helm of Recreativo de Huelva, replacing Juan Manuel Pavón.
 He remained at the club after their relegation to Segunda División B and was dismissed on 12 October, having won two and drawn three of the first eight games of the season.

-In early 2021, Dominguez joined Sa Pinto at Gaziantep FK as an assistant coach.
+Dominguez later worked as assistant to his former Sporting teammate Ricardo Sá Pinto, at Gaziantep FK in Turkey and APOEL FC.
+After helping the latter to the Cypriot First Division title in 2023–24, he was appointed their manager in August 2024, being relieved of his duties two months later due to poor results.

+Style of play

+Standing at 165 centimeters, Dominguez was one of the shortest players to have ever played in the Premier League.
+In his prime, he was noted for his pace, acceleration, agility, technique, flair and dribbling, and while at Benfica he often drew comparisons to Paulo Futre.

+Personal life

+Dominguez married a woman from Lagos, Algarve, being deeply familiar with that town of southern mainland Portugal.